 If you do not specify a name, Tanzu Kubernetes Grid automatically generates a unique name.
 If you do specify a name, that name must end with a letter, not a numeric character, and must be compliant with DNS hostname requirements as outlined in RFC 952 and amended in RFC 1123.

 (Optional) Select the Machine Health Checks checkbox if you want to activate

 MachineHealthCheck.
 You can activate or deactivate

 MachineHealthCheck on clusters after deployment by using the CLI.
 For instructions, see Configure Machine Health Checks for Workload Clusters.

 (Optional) Select the Enable Audit Logging checkbox to record requests made to the Kubernetes API server.
 For more information, see Audit Logging.

-Configure additional settings that are specific to your infrastructure provider.
+Configure additional settings that are specific to your target platform.

 Under Control Plane Endpoint Provider, select Kube-Vip or NSX Advanced Load Balancer to choose the component to use for the control plane API server.